 A 2004 study by Jill Klein and Niraj Dawar also found support for the Velcro effect of bad reputation, but not for the halo effect of good reputation.
 Favorable information about a hypothetical company’s prior corporate social responsibility failed to mitigate respondents’ assessment of that company’s responsibility for selling a harmful product.
 But unfavorable information about prior irresponsibility did lead respondents to blame the company more for its product defect.
 Klein and Dawar concluded that “a neutral image might provide as much protection in a product harm crisis as a positive image, [but] a negative image will be a powerful liability to a firm facing such a crisis.”

-In 2006, Coombs and Holladay tried again, in a paper entitled “Unpacking the halo effect: reputation and crisis management.” link is to a PDF file The authors’ review of the literature concedes:
+In 2006, Coombs and Holladay tried again, in a paper entitled “Unpacking the halo effect: reputation and crisis management.”
+The authors’ review of the literature concedes:

 [E]xperts argue that a favorable prior reputation is an important resource during a crisis (Alsop, 2004; Davies et al., 2003; Dowling, 2002; Fombrun and van Riel, 2003).
 On a basic level, a favorable prior reputation functions as a bank account containing reputation capital.
 An organization with bountiful reputational capital can afford to spend or lose some capital in a crisis and still maintain a strong, favorable post-crisis reputation (Alsop, 2004; Dowling, 2002; Fombrun and van Riel, 2003).
 On another level, a favorable reputation (strong bank account) may act as a halo that protects an organization’s reputation during a crisis (Ulmer, 2001).
 Although the idea of a halo effect seems intuitively appealing, researchers have tried but have yet to verify the existence of the halo effect (Klein and Dawar, 2004).